Verneuil method

-The Verneuil method (or Verneuil process or Verneuil technique), also called flame fusion, was the first commercially successful method of manufacturing synthetic gemstones, developed in the late 1883 by the French chemist Auguste Verneuil.
+The Verneuil method (or Verneuil process or Verneuil technique), also called flame fusion, was the first commercially successful method of manufacturing synthetic gemstones, developed in late 1883 by the French chemist Auguste Verneuil.
 It is primarily used to produce the ruby, sapphire and padparadscha varieties of corundum, as well as the diamond simulants rutile, strontium titanate and spinel.
 The principle of the process involves melting a finely powdered substance using an oxyhydrogen flame, and crystallising the melted droplets into a boule.
 The process is considered to be the founding step of modern industrial crystal growth technology, and remains in wide use to this day.

 History

 A sketch of an early furnace used by Verneuil to synthesise rubies using the Verneuil process.

 Since the study of alchemy began, there have been attempts to synthetically produce precious stones, and ruby, being one of the prized cardinal gems, has long been a prime candidate.
 In the 19th century, significant advances were achieved, with the first ruby formed by melting two smaller rubies together in 1817, and the first microscopic crystals created from alumina (aluminium oxide) in a laboratory in 1837.
 By 1877, chemist Edmond Frémy had devised an effective method for commercial ruby manufacture by using molten baths of alumina, yielding the first gemstone-quality synthetic stones.
 The Parisian chemist Auguste Verneuil, who applied to work with Frémy at age 17, became Frémy's assistant in 1876 and helped develop the method, but soon went on to independently develop the flame fusion process, which would eventually come to bear his name.

 One of Verneuil's sources of inspiration for developing his own method was the appearance of synthetic rubies sold by an unknown Genevan merchant in 1885.
 These "Geneva rubies" were determined to be artificial at the time but are now believed to be the first rubies produced by flame fusion, predating Verneuil's work by several years.
 After being introduced to the "Geneva rubies" by a mineralogist at the Natural Museum of History in Paris, Verneuil came to the conclusion that it was possible to recrystallise finely ground aluminium oxide into a large gemstone.
 This realisation, along with the availability of the recently developed oxyhydrogen torch and growing demand for synthetic rubies, led him to design the Verneuil furnace, where finely ground purified alumina and chromium oxide were melted by a flame of at least 2000 °C, and recrystallised on a support below the flame, creating a large crystal.
 Verneuil documented his work in sealed documents during the 1890s and publicly announced his work in 1902, publishing details outlining the process in 1904.